Alleys & Ruins no. 110, Compactor (2008, Indianapolis, IN, 2am)

 While this chess game is being played out, I’ve put the gear away and zipped up my camera bag.
 Our vehicle is down the dark alley next to us, but that would be the wrong direction to go.
 I signal to the girls that we’re heading for Washington – a half block away.
 I pull out my money and I only have $10, not $20 as I had thought.
 I tell Big Mike I’m done – thanks for the great job, and here’s your money.
 The girls and I instantly head for Washington and Big Mike follows.
 This all happens more quickly and smoothly than I expect and in no time we’re on the main street.
 Jay’s gang is left in the dust befuddled and angry they let this fish go.
 I’m feeling a massive weight lifting.

 As we walk quickly I tell Mike how he really earned his money.
-He looks at me uneasy and says, “They wanted my money, they were going to take my money too!”
+He looks at me uneasy and says, “They wanted my money, they were gonna take my money too!”

 Abigail, Chelsea and I walk around the block and end up behind the building where we can see the car in the small, dark parking area.
 Its risky, but we quickly head for it, with the gang possibly still on the other side of the building.
 We jump in and race off.

 Our unique and vibrant photographs will add depth and stunning color to any home, office or public space.
 They are offered in two main finishes

 Our Metal prints have a magical luminescence.
 Their vibrant, saturated colors jump off the wall, and will last for generations.
 They are created by infusing dyes directly into specially coated aluminum sheets making them incredibly durable and scratch resistant.
 The finished piece is float mounted, so they float one inch off the wall.

 We print on premium quality Sunset eSatin paper, using archival Ultrachrome inks for incredible endurance and color saturation.
 These prints will last for generations.